josebianchi7/SMS-Alert/README.md

 | `apiSecret` | `string` | **Required**.
 Your API Secret |
 | `from` | `string` | **Required**.
 Your Vonage From number |

   Vonage provides basic code in popular programming languages to insert into your program.
-See example in socket/webSocket.js in this repository.